passport/www.passportjs.org/docs/README.md

 protocols such as OpenID Connect.

 Passport recognizes that each application has unique authentication requirements.
-Authentication mechanisms, known as _strategies_, are implemented as individual modules which can be plugged into Passport.
+Authentication mechanisms, known as strategies, are implemented as individual modules which can be plugged into Passport.
 These strategies can be used to address all of the above situations and more.
 Applications can choose which strategies to employ, meeting necessary requirements without